Russian Black Terrier

 The Russian Black Terrier is generally a robust and healthy breed, which is exactly what their original developers intended.
 However, like most large breeds, they can be predisposed to certain health conditions that potential owners should be aware of.

-Hip and elbow dysplasia are among the most common concerns, occurring when these joints don't develop properly, potentially leading to arthritis and discomfort later in life.
-Responsible Australian breeders will screen their breeding stock for these conditions, so always ask to see health clearances when considering a puppy.
+Hip and elbow dysplasia are among the most common concerns, occurring when these joints don't develop properly, potentially leading to arthritis.
+Reputable ANKC-registered breeders in Australia screen their breeding stock for these conditions, so always ask to see the health clearance certificates for a puppy's parents.

 A serious condition to watch for is gastric dilatation-volvulus (bloat), where the stomach fills with gas and twists.
 This is a life-threatening emergency more common in deep-chested breeds like the Russian Black Terrier.
-Warning signs include retching without producing anything, pacing, distended stomach, and excessive drooling.
-If you notice these symptoms, get to your vet immediately.
+Warning signs include retching without producing anything, pacing, a visibly swollen stomach, and excessive drooling.
+If you see these signs, get to an emergency vet immediately.

-With proper care, regular vet checkups, and maintaining a healthy weight, Russian Black Terriers typically live 10-12 years, which is reasonable for their size.
+With proper care, regular vet check-ups, and keeping them at a healthy weight, Russian Black Terriers typically live 10-12 years.

 Feeding a Russian Black Terrier properly is crucial for maintaining their health and preventing issues like bloat, which they're predisposed to.
 These large, active dogs need a balanced diet that meets their substantial nutritional requirements without leading to obesity.